LeastAuthority/mount-tmpfs-action/README.md

 # mount-tmpfs
-Create and mount a temporary disk in memory
+GitHub action to create and mount a temporary disk in memory.

-This action was created to mitigate the risk when secrets have to be written on disk.
+It can be uses as an attempt to keep secrets from being written to disk.

 ## Usage